arcosuc3m/grppi/README.md

 ### Acknowledgments

-The **GrPPI** library has been partially supproted by:
+The **GrPPI** library has been partially supported by:

-* Project ICT 644235 *"REPHRASE: REfactoring Parallel Heterogeneous Resource-aware Applications"* funded by the European Comision through H2020 program (2015-2018).
+* Project ICT 644235 *"REPHRASE: REfactoring Parallel Heterogeneous Resource-aware Applications"* funded by the European Commission through H2020 program (2015-2018).
-* Project TIN2016-79673-P *“Towards Unification of HPC and Big Data Paradigms”* funded by the Spanish Ministry of Economy and Comeptitiveness (2016-2019).
+* Project TIN2016-79673-P *“Towards Unification of HPC and Big Data Paradigms”* funded by the Spanish Ministry of Economy and Competitiveness (2016-2019).